NordPass/autofill-samples/README.md

-# Smaples For Norpass Autofill
+# Samples For Norpass Autofill

 Go to [nordpass-autofill](https://nikolnikofftheoriginal.github.io/nordpass-autofill/) to see all the samples for forms.